 The substate 5GMM-REGISTERED.LIMITED-SERVICE is chosen in the UE, if the cell the UE selected is known not to be able to provide normal service.

-.
+NOTE: When the UE is registered to the network via CAG cell and none of the CAG-ID(s) supported by the current CAG cell is authorized based on the "Allowed CAG list" of the entry for the registered PLMN in the received "CAG information list", then the cell the UE selected is not able to provide normal service.

 * * * End of Change * * * *